-This research revealed that farmers who received recommendations and were advised to use agricultural lime to combat local soil acidity were 3 percentage points more likely to redeem a mobile-based coupon for any amount of lime and purchased 0.9 kg more of the input.
-Farmers who received the service and were advised that they did not need lime purchased 1.4 kg less lime than the control group.
+This research revealed that farmers who received recommendations and were advised to use agricultural lime to combat local soil acidity were 10-24% more likely to experiment with the input.
+Farmers who received the service and were advised that they did not need lime were 25% less likely to purchase it.

 With this proof-of concept, we continue to work with farmers across Western Kenya to experiment with new methods of communicating customized agricultural information effectively.